s-hamann/ansible-iptables/README.md

 `iptables_accept_ip_input`, `iptables_block_ip_input`, `iptables_accept_ip_output`, `iptables_block_ip_output`
 Each of these variables contains a list of IP addresses (or hostnames) for which all traffic should be accepted/blocked in the `INPUT`/`OUTPUT` chain.
+To invert the match, IP addresses (and hostnames) can be prefixed with `!`.
 The rules are set up early in the respective chains, which means that they take precedence over almost all other rules.

 `iptables_accept_tcp_input`, `iptables_block_tcp_input`, `iptables_accept_udp_input`, `iptables_block_udp_input`, `iptables_accept_tcp_output`, `iptables_block_tcp_output`, `iptables_accept_udp_output`, `iptables_block_udp_output`